madhujoshi/trusspass/README.md

 ### This submission was forked from @madhujoshi with the following changes:

 * Updates to Python3
-* Changes file open to a text reader expecting utf-8 and use default replacement error handler
+* Changes file open to a text reader expecting utf-8 and uses default replacement error handler
-* Changes total duration to float format for consistency with other duration fields (reuse normalize_duration)
+* Changes total duration to float format for consistency with other duration fields (reuses normalize_duration)
 * Includes column names in output
 * Drops row on date error
 * Adds sample CSV with date error